 “Jack of all trades and master of none.”

 And it can certainly be true.
-Some systems that attempt to combine both sales and customer service (and/or other tools) end up with a solution that…well, just doesn’t work very well for either.
+Some systems that attempt to combine both sales and customer service within a single CRM (and/or other tools) end up with a solution that…well, just doesn’t work very well for either.